A homeless youth is styled for a future interview.

 Facts about YouthCare

-• 572 young people found safety in YouthCare’s emergency shelters, with nearly 2/3 exiting into improved housing situations.
+• 426 young people found safety in YouthCare’s emergency shelters, including 249 in YouthCare’s Young Adult Shelter.
+45% of exiting youth entered into improved housing situations.

-• 164 young people were housed in YouthCare’s transitional living programs, with over 60% exiting into more stable housing situations.
+• 153 young people were housed in YouthCare’s transitional living programs, with 62% exiting into more stable housing situations.

-• 310 youth accessed employment training and education opportunities.
+• 252 youth accessed employment training and education opportunities, and 417 worked towards their goals with case managers.